IRS 1099-OID Form - Overview

 Filling Form 1099-OID can be filed using one of two different methods, Paper filing or E-filing.

 The IRS accepts paper copies of Form 1099-OID.
-However, if you are filing more than 250 copies, businesses are required to e-file.
-Paper filing are quite time consuming and you may not know the filing status.
+However, if you are filing more than 10 aggregate returns, businesses are required to e-file.
+Paper filing is quite time-consuming, and you may not know the filing status.